The Line and the Area chart look very similar. They even facilitate the same kind of analysis yet they cannot be used interchangeably.

 Let’s understand the scenarios where these charts shine through in their own right.

-Line charts can easily be used to display multiple data sets.
+Line charts can easily display multiple data sets.

-However, in area charts, we cannot show multiple data sets clearly as the upper layer hides the layers below (occlusion).
-This becomes especially bad when you have more than two data categories.
+However, we cannot clearly show multiple data sets in area charts as the upper layer hides the layers below (occlusion).
+This issue becomes especially bad when you have more than two data categories.

-The problem of occlusion can be minimized by increasing the transparency of the different layers, but nonetheless it persists.
+You can minimize occlusion by increasing the transparency of the different layers, but it persists.

-Increasing the transparency works best up to two data sets.
+Increasing the transparency works best for up to two data sets.

 From this chart, we can get an approximate idea of the profits for the period by visually subtracting the expenses from the revenue.

-In a line chart, there is no visual element (a colored area) to support such cognitive relationships.
+There is no visual element (a colored area) in a line chart to support such cognitive relationships.

 Let’s say you want to visualize your sales per region.

-Using a stacked area chart, you can not only get an idea of the total sales for a month but also the contribution of each region.
-It is however, difficult to interpret the area of each region precisely as the height of each region is affected by the pattern below it.
+Using a stacked area chart, you can get an idea of the total sales for a month and the contribution of each region.
+It is, however, difficult to interpret the area of each region precisely.
+This issue is because the height of each region is affected by the pattern below it.

-On the other hand, a line chart is more effective in facilitating an understanding of the trend of your monthly region-wise sales.
+On the other hand, a line chart is more effective in facilitating an understanding of your monthly region-wise sales trend.

-The trend for the total sales however, have to be obtained manually (by adding the monthly region-wise values and then plotting it as a separate line).
+However, the trend for the total sales has to be obtained manually (by adding the monthly region-wise values and then plotting it as a separate line).

-There is room for misinterpretation of the total sales line as another regional sales line, if the user does not refer the chart legend.
+If the user does not refer to the chart legend, there is room for misinterpretation of the total sales line as another regional sales line.
 To avoid this, make your total sales line visually distinct from the regional sales lines.

-To sum up, while both the line and the area charts can be used to facilitate trend analysis, it is better to use the area chart when there is a summation relationship between the data sets or when you want to show part-to-whole relationship (along with trend).
+While both the line and the area charts facilitate trend analysis, it is better to use the area chart when there is a summation relationship between the data sets or when you want to show a part-to-whole relationship (along with trend).

 T